rust-amplify/rust-amplify/CONTRIBUTING.md

 welcome to contribute towards development in the form of peer review, documentation, testing and patches.

-Anyone is invited to contribute without regard to technical experience, "expertise", OSS experience, age, or other concern.
+Everyone is invited to contribute without regard to technical experience, "expertise", OSS experience, age, or other concerns.
 However, the development of standards & reference implementations demands a high-level of rigor, adversarial thinking, thorough testing and risk-minimization.
 Any bug may cost users real money.
 That being said, we deeply welcome people contributing for the first time to an open source project or pick up Rust while contributing.
 Don't be shy,